Little Diomede Island: Climate

 Summer temperatures average 40 to 50 F. Winter temperatures average from 6 to 10 F. Annual precipitation averages 10 in, and annual snowfall averages 30 in.
 During summer months, cloudy skies and fog prevail.
 Winds blow consistently from the north, averaging 15 kn, with gusts of 60 to 80 mph.
 The Bering Strait is generally frozen between mid-December and mid-June.

 Although slightly south of the Arctic Circle, the island has a dry-summer polar climate (Köppen ETs), because the driest high-sun month (April) has less than one-third as much precipitation as the wettest high-sun month (October).
-The winters are icy and cold – colder than those of Nome despite the island location due to greater proximity to extremely cold Siberian air masses.
-The extreme moderating effect of the thawed Bering Sea produces very cool summers, with the result that most plants are unable to grow.
-The hottest summer ever experienced temperatures up to only 73 F.
+Winters are icy and cold — colder than those of nearby Nome, despite Little Diomede’s island location — due to its greater proximity and exposure to exceedingly cold Siberian air masses.
+The extreme moderating effect of the thawed Bering Sea produces very cool summers, as well.
+The overall cooling result is that most plants are unable to grow.
+The hottest summer on record reached a maximum temperature of only 73 F.